· course-lesson · 34 min read

 • The New Transfer form should allow creating a transfer.
 If you select a source and target and submit, check:

-• The form should show a success message (or error if something was wrong).
+• The form display a generic message if backend fails

 Optional Enhancements